 Students move through four distinct phases at an individual pace.
 In phase one, Dragonfly students develop an individualized treatment plan addressing their unique goals and issues.
 In phase two, students gain increased responsibility for making positive life changes and demonstrate consistency in their new behaviors.
 They also begin to explore new activities and experiment with a new lifestyle.
 Here, students focus on budget and personal finances.
 In phase three, students have demonstrated they are reliable and trustworthy.
 Here they are asked to take on a leadership role in their peer group, helping others in their journey towards healing and independence.
 Phase four is an optional phase where students can move into Dragonfly’s community of Ashland or Klamath Falls in their own apartment or college dorm.
 Here, students manage their life with minimal external support.
 Each house is located in a residential area to help students feel more at home and connected to their familiar life.

-Dragonfly serves young men and women between the ages of 18-28.
+Dragonfly serves teens and young adults.
 Students who come to Dragonfly Transitions have often fallen behind the normal developmental curve due to:

 - Body image issues

 - Learning differences